Library of Congress adds awesome new tools. Today? Case Maker.

 Today, we’ll dig into Case Maker.
 Tomorrow, DBQuest.

 Case Maker is a customizable system for inquiry-based learning for students using primary sources from the Library of Congress.
-The web-based tool guides students on how to challenge a question, collect evidence, and make a case under the “observe, reflect, question” framework developed by the Teaching with Primary Resources program.
+The web-based tool guides students on how to challenge a question, collect evidence, and make a case under the “observe, reflect, question” framework developed by the Teaching with Primary Sources program.

 How would teachers use it?

-The 20 pre-made civics education challenges that are ready to be used in a classroom immediately.
+The 20 pre-made civics education challenges are ready to be used in a classroom immediately.
 Each Challenge has a Challenge Code to make it simple to share with your students.

 From there, students review the challenge, add annotations to the related primary source documents, and build a series of case folders.